ekut-es/automate/docs/commandline.md

 _cmake_: for cmake based software builds
 _make_: for makefile based software builds
 _kernel_: to build linux kernels using the kbuild build system

+# Administration tasks

+TBD

+# Examples

+Examples for commandline usage can be found in _examples/shell_ folder of the project.